 Department of Psychology and Speech-Language Pathology, University of Turku

-Dr. Bertram is an eye-tracking specialist who has extensive experience in psycholinguistic studies.
-Alongside his involvement in the MUREA reading development project, he is engaged in a Finnish as a second language project and a project on stuttering in bilinguals.
+Raymond is an eye-tracking specialist who has extensive experience in psycholinguistic studies.
+Alongside his involvement in MUREA, he is engaged in a Finnish as a second language project and a project on stuttering in bilinguals.
 In the former, the focus lies on exploring the role of vocabulary and morphological skills in late Finnish language acquisition.
 In the latter, the goal is to identify criteria for diagnosing stuttering in bilinguals, who often show heightened disfluency, even without stuttering.

 Petra Enges